bobbingwide/oik-blocks/readme.txt

 1. oik-blocks's address block

 == Upgrade Notice ==
+= 0.4.2 =
+Update for Styles for the block icon block.

 = 0.4.1 =
 Contains a fix to enqueue dashicons CSS needed for block icon, block info and block list blocks in the front end.